I suffered with GERD / acid reflux for more than 15 years.

 This may take some time, depending on the length of time you have been taking acid / H2 blockers.

-- Individuals taking medicines such as steroids or anti-inflammatories should not use HCL as the combination can damage the GI lining
+Note: Those with ulcers or inflammatory conditions such as gastritis or esophagitis should not use HCl.
+Individuals taking medicines such as steroids or anti-inflammatories should not use HCl as the combination can damage the GI lining.

 If you have taken PPIs or H2 blockers for longer than the recommended time, you very likely have a vitamin B12 deficiency.